GabrielGil/bitbucket-issue-manager/readme.txt

 == Description ==

-With this plugin you can easily check your latest issues on BitBucket right on your Dashboard.
+= What's this? ==

-The recently created and the solved ones.
+This plugins just aims to be a simple solution to check your project issues or tasks on hold, and completed right inside your WordPress dashboard.
+However, i pretend to add some extra features soon as shown at the bottom of this section.

-There are two widgets available after install:
+At the moment, there are two dashboard widgets available after install:

 * Recently opened issues
 * Recently closed issues